Photos of New York in the Aftermath of the Snowstorm That Shut Down the City

 On Saturday evening, I went out and shot photos around Brooklyn during the worst of the storm.
-At the Brooklyn Bridge, where a handful of other New Yorkers were being pummeled by 50-mile-per-hour winds [80 km-per-hour], the consensus was that it felt like we were trespassing.
+At the Brooklyn Bridge, where a handful of other New Yorkers were being pummeled by 50-mile-per-hour winds, the consensus was that it felt like we were trespassing.

 Videos by VICE